 We have 3 tips for you that you can use this knowledge for your next online course:

-Tip 1: Make your blended learning courses short and concise!
+Tip 1: Keep your blended learning courses short and concise!

-A blended learning course accompanies in-person events and can therefore be shorter than a pure e-learning course: Not all learning contents need to be covered online.
-It is important that you make the connection between online and in-person learning clear to the participants.
-A blended learning course can be a preparation for a live appointment, a follow-up of seminar content, or a complete accompaniment (before and after the in-person appointment).
+A blended learning course is meant to accompany in-person events and can therefore be shorter than a pure e-learning course: Not all learning contents need to be delivered online.
+It’s important that you clearly communicate the connection between online and in-person learning to participants.
+A blended learning course can serve as preparation for a live meeting, a follow-up to seminar content, or a complete accompaniment (before and after the in-person event).

-Consider which contents fit well in your blended learning course.
-For preparation, you can, for example, inquire about the current knowledge level of the participants.
-Follow-up exercises can help reinforce knowledge over several weeks.
-Photo protocols for in-person appointments are also perfect content for a short accompanying online course.
+Consider which content fits well in your blended learning online course.
+For preparation, you could ask about the participants' current level of knowledge.
+Follow-up exercises can solidify knowledge over several weeks.
+Photo protocols of the in-person meetings are also perfect content for a short accompanying online course.

 Tip 2: E-learning courses can be extensive – if the content is right!

-The majority of successful e-learning courses at blink.it have more than 25 contents.
-Many even have more than 50, and some even 100 individual learning units!
-If that sounds like a lot to you, consider that each learning unit (for us: a Blink) in this case is only a few minutes long.
+The majority of successful e-learning courses at blink.it have more than 25 pieces of content.
+Many even have more than 50, some even 100 individual learning units!
+If that sounds like a lot to you, keep in mind that each learning unit (for us: a blink) in this case is only a few minutes long.

-In pure e-learning courses, you should not overwhelm participants with lengthy texts or hours-long learning videos.
-What is more important is to break down the extensive learning material into small bites.
-You probably know this principle as "micro-learning".
+In a pure e-learning course, you should not overwhelm participants with pages of text or hours of learning videos.
+It’s more important to break down the extensive learning material into smaller chunks.
+You are probably familiar with this principle under the term “microlearning.”

-We recommend learning units that can be processed by the participant in at most 5 minutes.
-So, allocate the learning material well and use different media: With a mix of short texts, self-recorded learning videos, and exercises, you can convey even extensive knowledge clearly and engagingly.
+We recommend learning units that can be processed by participants in a maximum of 5 minutes.
+So divide the learning material well and use a variety of media: With a mix of short texts, self-made learning videos, and exercises, you can convey even extensive knowledge in a clear and varied way.

-Tip 3: Choose the right format for blended learnings and e-learning courses!
+Tip 3: Choose the right format for blended learning and e-learning courses!

 One of the most exciting results of our course evaluation is that both e-learning and blended learning courses can be very successful!
-We cannot and do not want to give you a clear statement of "take method x".
-It is important that you choose the appropriate format for your content.
-Success depends not only on length but of course also on the content!
+We cannot and do not want to give you a clear statement like “take method x.”
+It is important that you choose the right format for your content.
+Success depends not only on the length but of course also on the content!

-Are the contents suitable for a purely online course?
+Are the contents suitable for a pure online course?

-Or is the support through suitable in-person appointments more sensible?
+Or is support through appropriate in-person appointments more sensible?

-How can I break down the overall knowledge into small learning bites?
+How can I break down all the knowledge into small learning chunks?

 Then decide based on these questions whether a short online accompaniment or a detailed e-learning course is better suited for your planned measure!